Renault keeps cash goal as Europe woes hit profit

 PARIS (Reuters) - French car maker Renault (RENA.PA) said it would work harder to conserve cash, after Europe’s auto-market slump hit first-half profit at the core automotive division.

-Renault’s manufacturing arm stayed in the black with an 87 million euro ($107 million) profit, down 35 percent, even as it consumed 200 million euros of cash, the maker of Clio and Megane cars said on Friday.
+Renault’s manufacturing arm stayed in the black with an 87 million-euro ($107 million) profit, down 35 percent, even as it consumed 200 million euros of cash, the company said on Friday.

 “It’s very encouraging to see that Renault remained above break-even in the autos division during this tough six-month period,” said London-based Credit Suisse analyst David Arnold.

-Still, Arnold added he saw little chance of Renault bridging the gap between its first-half performance and a full-year goal of positive operating cash flow.

-Renault shares were 6 percent higher at 6.19 a.m.
+Renault shares were 4.9 percent higher at 04.05 a.m.
 EDT.
-The stock has risen 26 percent so far this year, almost doubling the 14 percent gain by the 15-member STOXX Europe 600 autos and parts index .SXAP.
+The stock has risen 26 percent so far this year, almost doubling the 14 percent gain by the 15-member Stoxx Europe autos and parts index .SXOAP.

+Still, Arnold said, “we see little chance that Renault can make up the delta” between its first-half performance and a full-year goal of positive operating cash flow.

 “In a difficult and uncertain environment, Renault remains on track to meet its 2012 objective,” Chief Executive Carlos Ghosn said in the company’s statement.